zacharyhezhi/chess_knight/README.md

 - key components included: Game, Board, Icon.
 - for testing, tests are done for board and chess
 - for accessibility, here are the things done:
-    - semantic html elemnts Y
+    - semantic html elemnts
-    - arial label for button Y
+    - arial label for button
-    - tabIndex Y
+    - tabIndex
-    - strong color contrast between background and font color Y
+    - strong color contrast between background and font color

 ### Things to do:
     - responsive design